How Pippa Middleton and James Matthews Built Their Impressive Billion-Dollar Empire

-Having learned last spring she was to welcome her first child with husband James Matthews, the author transitioned away from her normally grueling running and biking routines in favor of swimming sessions.
+Having learned in 2018 she was to welcome her first child with husband James Matthews, the author transitioned away from her normally grueling running and biking routines in favor of swimming sessions.
 "From personal experience, I'd confidently say I find it has been the most enjoyable and rewarding form of exercise since I found I was expecting," she shared in her regular column for U.K. supermarket monthly Waitrose Kitchen magazine.
 "It's comforting to know that it's safe throughout pregnancy, and you don't need to adapt and change too much (unlike most other sports).
 It's so good for you that you could swim every day—as long as you don't overexert yourself—right up until the end of the third trimester."

 She has since dove back in, this time with a tiny plus-one at her side.
 She credits introducing Arthur to the sport at just 4-months-old with giving him confidence around water as well as improved digestion and satisfyingly sound nap times, calling it "a great form of exercise you can do with your baby" and "one of our favorite activities."

 Which pretty much tracks, considering how swimmingly the rest of her life is going.
-While older sister Kate Middleton set forth her future as a real live princess (yes, her official descriptor is Duchess of Cambridge, but one day she'll be Queen Consort and in the meantime she gets to wear a tiara on the regular) circa freshman year of college when she made friends with Prince William at Scotland's University of St Andrews, Pippa's life has been no less charmed.
+While older sister Kate Middleton set forth her future as a real life princess (yes, her official descriptor is Duchess of Cambridge, but one day she'll be Queen Consort and in the meantime she gets to wear a tiara on the regular) circa freshman year of college when she made friends with Prince William at Scotland's University of St Andrews, Pippa's life has been no less charmed.

-Thanks to her 2017 wedding to Matthews—the new parents celebrate their second anniversary today—the 35-year-old lives in a palace of sorts (a $22 million, five-story townhouse in London's ritzy Chelsea neighborhood, recently renovated to include an in-home gym, underground movie theater and his-and-hers dressing rooms), has access to her own reported multi-billion-dollar fortune and will one day inherit a title of her own, when hedge fund manager Matthews, 43, is named Laird of Glen Affric, a distinction currently held by his father.
+Thanks to her 2017 wedding to Matthews—the parents celebrate their third anniversary today—the 36-year-old lives in a palace of sorts (a $22 million, five-story townhouse in London's ritzy Chelsea neighborhood, recently renovated to include an in-home gym, underground movie theater and his-and-hers dressing rooms), has access to her own reported multi-billion-dollar fortune and will one day inherit a title of her own, when hedge fund manager Matthews, 44, is named Laird of Glen Affric, a distinction currently held by his father.
 (He and his Lady will also lay claim to the family's 10,000-acre Scottish estate.)

 Dan Kitwood/Getty Images